That new keyboard is the key to Apple’s MacBook update

 Of course, some of the sacrifices made for slimness still stand.
 Most notably the dongle situation.
 While the company clearly listened to feedback about the keyboard, it’s not backing down from the controversial stance that a single USB-C port is sufficient for most of what life throws at you.
 That, naturally, depends on what you plan to do with the thing.

-While the 12-inch MacBook is a perfect laptop for tossing into a carry on bag and getting some work done on the plane, it’s not the one I would choose, for, saying, liveblogging and Apple event.
-That would required dongles and adapters for days.
+While the 12-inch MacBook is a perfect laptop for tossing into a carry on bag and getting some work done on the plane, it’s not the one I would choose, for, saying, liveblogging an Apple event.
+That would require dongles and adapters for days.
 The issue will become less of a concern as the ports become more standardized, but just having the one port for power and, well, everything else, will continue to be a problem if you’re the sort of person who tends to do everything, all at once.

 As with all of these processor increases, you’re not going to see much of a performance difference, day to day — but running the standard Geekbench benchmark, I got a sizable boost over last year’s model, so overall things should be much smoother.
 Even so, if you’re planning to do any sort of real processor intensive tasks like video editing — well, that’s what the Pro line is for.
 Just hope the person in front of you doesn’t recline.